Chief Clinical/Operations Officer

 Associate Vice President of Phoenix Connections

 Kelly English, LPC, received her undergraduate degree from St. Louis University and Master’s Degree from University of Kansas.
-Kelly is a very energetic licensed professional counselor with more than five years of successful experience in both residential and outpatient clinical therapy settings.
+Kelly is a very energetic licensed professional counselor with more than eight years of successful experience in both residential and outpatient clinical therapy settings.